Clinical Pharmacology for Lorbrena

 Specific Populations

-No clinically meaningful differences in lorlatinib pharmacokinetics were observed based on age (19 to 85 years), sex, race/ethnicity, body weight, mild to moderate renal impairment (CLcr 30 to 89 mL/min), mild hepatic impairment (total bilirubin ≤ ULN and AST > ULN or total bilirubin > 1.5 × ULN and any AST), or metabolizer phenotypes for CYP3A5 and CYP2C19.
-The effect of moderate to severe hepatic impairment or severe renal impairment on lorlatinib pharmacokinetics is unknown [see Use In Specific Populations].
+No clinically significant differences in lorlatinib pharmacokinetics were observed based on age (19 to 85 years), sex, race/ethnicity, body weight, mild to moderate renal impairment (CLcr 30 to 89 mL/min, estimated by Cockcroft-Gault), mild hepatic impairment (total bilirubin ≤ ULN and AST > ULN or total bilirubin > 1 to 1.5 × ULN and any AST), or metabolizer phenotypes for CYP3A5 and CYP2C19.
+The effect of moderate to severe hepatic impairment (total bilirubin ≥ 1.5 × ULN with any AST) on lorlatinib pharmacokinetics is unknown [see Use In Specific Populations].

 Drug Interaction Studies

-Twelve healthy subjects received rifampin, a strong CYP3A inducer that also activates PXR, 600 mg once daily for 8 days (Days 1 to 8) and a single oral 100 mg dose of LORBRENA on Day 8.
-The coadministration of rifampin with LORBRENA reduced the mean lorlatinib AUCinf by 85% and Cmax by 76%.
+Rifampin (a strong CYP3A inducer that also activates PXR) 600 mg once daily for 8 days (Days 1 to 8) coadministered with a single oral 100 mg dose of LORBRENA on Day 8 reduced the mean lorlatinib AUCinf by 85% and Cmax by 76%.
 Grade 2 to 4 increases in ALT or AST occurred within 3 days.
 Grade 4 ALT or AST elevations occurred in 50%, Grade 3 ALT or AST elevations in 33%, and Grade 2 ALT or AST elevations occurred in 8% of subjects.
-ALT and AST returned to within normal limits within 7 to 34 days (median 15 days).
-The effect of the concomitant use of moderate CYP3A inducers on lorlatinib pharmacokinetics or the risk of hepatotoxicity with the concomitant use of moderate CYP3A inducers is unknown [see DRUG INTERACTIONS].
+ALT and AST returned to within normal limits within 7 to 34 days (median 15 days) [see DRUG INTERACTIONS].

 LORBRENA 150 mg orally once daily for 15 days decreased AUCinf by 64% and Cmax by 50% of a single oral 2 mg dose of midazolam (a sensitive CYP3A substrate) [see DRUG INTERACTIONS].

-Concomitant use of a proton pump inhibitor, rabeprazole, did not have a clinically meaningful effect on lorlatinib pharmacokinetics.
+Concomitant use of a proton pump inhibitor, rabeprazole, did not have a clinically significant effect on lorlatinib pharmacokinetics.

 In Vitro Studies

-In vitro studies indicate that lorlatinib is a time-dependent inhibitor as well as an inducer of CYP3A and that it activates PXR, with the net effect in vivo being induction.
+Lorlatinib is a time-dependent inhibitor as well as an inducer of CYP3A and activates PXR, with the net effect in vivo being induction.
 Lorlatinib induces CYP2B6 and activates the human constitutive androstane receptor (CAR).
-Lorlatinib and the major circulating metabolite, M8, do not inhibit CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19, and CYP2D6.
+Lorlatinib and the major circulating metabolite, M8, do not inhibit CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2C19, or CYP2D6.
 M8 does not inhibit CYP3A.

 Animal Toxicology And/Or Pharmacology